 Plastic surgery of the nose performed for the first time is called a “primary rhinoplasty.”
 The first time is ideally the only nose surgery you will ever have – but it must be performed correctly and carefully.
 Dr. Fechner ensures his patients have a comprehensive consultation to reach a shared, accurate vision of how the nose will look once healed.

 During an extensive discussion Dr. Fechner evaluates the patient’s cosmetic concerns and identifies any functional issues.
 A thorough examination includes nose and face, which assists in evaluating the relationship of the nose in the overall facial aesthetics and balance.
-Many factors are important to consider before embarking on our Boston rhinoplasty surgery including ethnicity, age, skin type and thickness, profile, prior trauma and chin anatomy, to name a few.
+Many factors are important to consider before embarking on our Worcester rhinoplasty surgery including ethnicity, age, skin type and thickness, profile, prior trauma and chin anatomy, to name a few.

 Beyond the cosmetic concerns, an all-inclusive functional assessment includes nasal allergy, nasal obstruction, nasal septum and turbinates, or issues associated with chronic sinus disease and sinus headaches.

 Revision rhinoplasty is an aesthetic nasal surgery performed on a patient who has undergone prior nasal plastic surgery resulting in problems warranting a second procedure.
 The patient may be unhappy with the cosmetic result, the function of the nose or both.
 Commonly, this represents a challenge to the plastic surgeon and advanced rhinoplasty techniques will be required.